-Appointments to regular faculty of FAST - National University are based on the achievement and promise of an individual's commitment to the complete integration of scholarship and teaching excellence.
+Appointments to regular faculty of FAST-NUCES (National University of Computer and Emerging Sciences) are based on the achievement and promise of an individual's commitment to the complete integration of scholarship and teaching excellence.
 Faculty members are also expected to significantly contribute to the overall administration of the University including students, and the academic community.